 - Representing American Express in a civil lawsuit filed by the DOJ and 17 state attorneys general in which, in September 2016, the Second Circuit Court of Appeals reversed the district court’s determination in February 2015 that American Express’s merchant acceptance rules violated federal antitrust law and remanded the case with instructions to enter judgment in favor of American Express.

-- Representing American Express in a series of putative class actions and individual lawsuits brought by large supermarket and pharmacy chains in the U.S. District Court for the Eastern District of New York alleging that American Express imposed rules that limited merchants from steering their customers to other payment methods in violation of Sections 1 and 2 of the Sherman Act.
+- Representing American Express in a series of putative class actions and individual lawsuits brought by large supermarket and pharmacy chains in New York federal court alleging that American Express imposed rules that limited merchants from steering their customers to other payment methods in violation of Sections 1 and 2 of the Sherman Act.

 - Representing CSC Sugar in connection with current renegotiations of a trade agreement with Mexico.

-- Represented Viacom International and Black Entertainment Television in an antitrust lawsuit brought by Cablevision in the U.S. District Court for the Southern District of New York alleging that Viacom engaged in illegal tying and block booking by coercing Cablevision into agreeing to distribute certain of Viacom’s allegedly less popular cable channels along with other of its more popular, “commercially critical” networks, including Nickelodeon, Comedy Central, BET and MTV.
+- Represented Viacom International and Black Entertainment Television in an antitrust lawsuit brought by Cablevision in New York federal court alleging that Viacom engaged in illegal tying and block booking by coercing Cablevision into agreeing to distribute certain of Viacom’s allegedly less popular cable channels along with other of its more popular, “commercially critical” networks, including Nickelodeon, Comedy Central, BET and MTV.

 - Represented Integrys Energy Group, Inc. and its board of directors in purported class action lawsuits brought on behalf of Integrys shareholders in Wisconsin state court and Illinois federal court arising from the company’s $9.1 billion acquisition by Wisconsin Energy Corporation, which closed in June 2015.
 The state court action settled and the federal court actions were subsequently dismissed.